FelixOnline/v2/content/articles/2015-3-19-campaigning-is-hard-work.md

 subtitle: >
   But is it all worth it in the end?
 Three people who've campaigned in the Big Elections share their views
 date: "2015-03-19 23:52:51 +0000"

 # Attributes from Felix Online V1
 id: "5412"
 old_path: /comment/5412/campaigning-is-hard-work
 aliases:
  - /comment/5412/campaigning-is-hard-work
+imported: true
+comments:
+ - It has been said that democracy is the worst form of government except all others that have been tried Leonard Nemoy Civilization IV sound byte for the research Democracy

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true